donyu/cs3136-recitations/recitation-2.md

 ### 2's complement system ###

 2's complement is used to represent signed integers in binary.
 Why is this?
-Well we don't have a negative sign when everything is just 1's and 0's, so we need to think of another way to representing negative numbers.
+Well we don't have a negative sign when everything is just 1's and 0's, so we need to think of another way to represent negative numbers.

 Let's first start by explaining what each bit represents within 2's complement.
-Actually, every bit is the same except for the last bit which now represents the NEGATIVE value of the value of that bit.
+Actually, every bit is the same except for the first bit which now represents the NEGATIVE value of the value of that bit.

 ```c
 0101 = 4 + 1 = 5